 The days of the one-page contract are long gone.
 Contract Pitfalls, one of our four-hour related continuing education credit courses, will identify areas in a contract that bring about the most controversy between sellers, buyers and agents.
 Understanding these pitfalls will allow the licensee to better serve the public and increase their awareness to the terms of the contract.

-The classroom sessions are taught by local attorneys Donnie Coleman and Dominic Lascara.
+The classroom sessions are taught by local attorneys Donnie Coleman, Dominic Lascara, and Brett Thompson.

 The Military Spouse Career Advancement Accounts (MyCAA) program provides tuition assistance to qualified spouses of military personnel.
 Click here to find out if you are qualified and for additional information.